memoblue/memoblue.github.io/_posts/2018-04-24-async-await-parallel.md

 ---
 layout: post
-title:  "How to make calls in parallel with async await"
+title:  "How to make calls in parallel with async/await"
 date:   2018-04-24 09:25:27 -07:00
 tags: ['Coding','JavaScript']
 ---

-In my [generator example][gen], I mentionned you should really do that with `async await`, so here's how you'd do it.
+In my [generator example][gen], I mentionned you should really do that with async/await, so here's how you'd do it.

 I'm using the [Ghibli API][api] for my examples because… Totoro!